xavierfortier1/AstroNvim-configuration/.github/README.md

 nvim
 ```

-[lazy.nvim](https://github.com/folke/lazy.nvim) should be the first thing that shows up and installed all the packages from [AstroNvim](https://github.com/AstroNvim/AstroNvim) and this configuration.
+[lazy.nvim](https://github.com/folke/lazy.nvim) should be the first thing that shows up and should install all the packages from [AstroNvim](https://github.com/AstroNvim/AstroNvim) and this configuration.

 ### Packages